Hounder23/LHL-CAPSTONE/README.md

 - universalis = market data per itemID per worldID
 - XIVAPI = Item and World names by ID

+After further research into the xivapi i found another repository which is a python client for XIVAPI called pyxivapi (<https://github.com/xivapi/xivapi-py>)

 ### (your step 2)

 ## Results